nikodunk/blog/content/heroku-ssl-google-domains-2019.md

 Have a great year!

 PS: So does this work for simply [your-domain].com and not www.[your-domain].com as described in Step 1?
 No!
-Google Domains does not support ALIAS domains, and therefore in combination with Heroku [does not support](https://help.heroku.com/NH44MODG/my-root-domain-isn-t-working-what-s-wrong) forwarding to the naked (aka. root aka. apex) domain.
+Google Domains does not support ALIAS domains, and therefore in combination with Heroku does not support forwarding to the naked (aka. root aka. apex) domain.
 Sorry!
+This surprised me too :( [Source 1: Heroku Docs](https://help.heroku.com/NH44MODG/my-root-domain-isn-t-working-what-s-wrong) [Source 2: StackOverflow](https://stackoverflow.com/questions/43197176/how-to-set-up-ssl-for-naked-domain-from-google-domains-to-heroku)